Sling TV channel guide: All the programming, and all the restrictions, all in one chart

 How do add-on packages work?

 Once you’ve chosen a base package, you can tack on any number of Sling’s “Extra” packages, each of which cost $5 per month.
-HBO and Cinemax are also available as add-ons for $15 and $10 per month respectively.
+(One exception: The "Sports Extra" package for Sling Blue, which includes NFL Redzone, costs $10 per month.)
+Premium channels including HBO, Cinemax, and Starz are also available as standalone add-ons.

 Don't miss our full Sling TV review

 But here’s the tricky part: The channels in each add-on depend on the base package you’ve chosen.
-With Sports Extra, for instance, only Sling Orange subscribers can get ESPN channels, while only Sling Blue subscribers can get the Golf Channel.
+With Sports Extra, for instance, only Sling Orange subscribers can get ESPN channels, while only Sling Blue subscribers can get NFL Redzone.